OctopusDeploy/docs/docs/approvals/jira-service-management/index.md

 The instructions in this section will require a JSM Administrator.
 :::

-The Octopus Deploy / JSM integration requires security configuration in your target JSM instance.
+The Octopus Deploy/JSM integration requires security configuration in your target JSM instance.

 The integration will require a user account in JSM.
 The recommendation is to create a service account specifically for Octopus.